julieboisard/julieboisard.github.io/index.md

 ---
 # Welcome to my personal website

-Hi, I'm Julie Boisard, postdoctoral researcher in *all things -omics* at Lund University.
+Hi, I'm Julie, postdoctoral researcher in *all things -omics* at Lund University.

 I have a **bioinformatics** and **evolutionary biology** background.